MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/troubleshoot/Troubleshoot-the-Windows-Server-2016-Technical-Preview-Software-Defined-Networking-Stack.md

     1. Validate DIP endpoints which are registered in SLBM are hosting tenant virtual machines which correspond to the LoadBalancer Back-end Address pool IP configurations
 3. [Hosting provider] If DIP endpoints are not discovered or connected:
     1. Check *Debug-NetworkControllerConfigurationState*
-        1. Validate that NC and SLB Host Agent is successfully connected to the Network Controller Event Coordinator using ``netstat â€“anp tcp |findstr 6640)``
+        1. Validate that NC and SLB Host Agent is successfully connected to the Network Controller Event Coordinator using ``netstat –anp tcp |findstr 6640)``
-    2. Check *HostId* in *nchostagent* service regkey (reference *HostNotConnected* error code in the Appendix) matches the corresponding server resource's instance Id (``Get-NCServer |convertto-json â€“depth 8``)
+    2. Check *HostId* in *nchostagent* service regkey (reference *HostNotConnected* error code in the Appendix) matches the corresponding server resource's instance Id (``Get-NCServer |convertto-json –depth 8``)
     3. Check port profile id for virtual machine port matches corresponding virtual machine NIC resource's Instance Id
 4. [Hosting provider] Collect logs